Realtime-Coding/CalenderView/README.md

 # CalendarView
-A sample library which gives you custom design CalendarView with dialog functionality and event handlers.
+A simple library which gives you custom design CalendarView with dialog functionality and event handlers.

 ### 1: CalendarView